vtex/styleguide/react/components/Spinner/README.md

 ### Overview
-A Spinner is a way of showing the user something is being loaded, either because of an user action or not.
+A Spinner is a way of showing the user something is being loaded, either because of a user action or not.
 It should be used for short, indeterminate loading times.

 ### Dos
 - Mind the color contrast with the background.